Cassiopeia A

-It is estimated that light from the supernova itself first reached Earth near the 1690s, although there are no definitively corresponding records from then.
+It is estimated that light from the supernova itself first reached Earth near the 1660s, although there are no definitively corresponding records from then.
 Cas A is circumpolar at and above mid-Northern latitudes which had extensive records and basic telescopes.
-Its likely omission in records is probably due to interstellar dust absorbing optical wavelength radiation before it reached Earth (although it is possible that it was recorded as a sixth magnitude star 3 Cassiopeiae by John Flamsteed on 16 August 1680).
+Its likely omission in records is probably due to interstellar dust absorbing optical wavelength radiation before it reached Earth, although it is possible that it was recorded as a sixth magnitude star 3 Cassiopeiae by John Flamsteed.
 Possible explanations lean toward the idea that the source star was unusually massive and had previously ejected much of its outer layers.
-These outer layers would have cloaked the star and re-absorbed much of the light released as the inner star collapsed.
+These outer layers would have cloaked the star and absorbed much of the visible-light emission as the inner star collapsed.

 Cas A was among the first discrete astronomical radio sources found.
 Its discovery was reported in 1948 by Martin Ryle and Francis Graham-Smith, astronomers at Cambridge, based on observations with the Long Michelson Interferometer.
 The optical component was first identified in 1950.